tjgalvin/wsclean/doc/source/rm_synthesis.rst

 For RM-synthesis, one images the Stokes Q and Stokes U polarizations of a measurement set and produces images at many frequencies.
 After that, this QU-frequency cube can be Fourier transformed with an external tool to produce an RM cube.

 Of course, making those QU images can be done with WSClean as expected, but there are some extra options which can be useful for RM-synthesis.
-The basic approach to make the cube is described in the manual page ["Making image cubes"](MakingImageCubes), where it is described how to use the ``-channelsout`` option to partition the bandwidth.
+The basic approach to make the cube is described in the manual page :doc:`Making image cubes <making_image_cubes>`, where it is described how to use the ``-channels-out`` option to partition the bandwidth.
 The ``-pol`` option can be added to do this for Q and U:

 .. code-block:: bash